 Where did the word Chicago’ come from?

 If you could just think for a moment, you’ll be amazed and intrigued to find out that the word Chicago is nowhere sensible like other cities such as New York, Saint Louis etc. The word Chicago was derived from the word “Chikaakwa”.
 This is the name of a wild garlic for which the place was known for.
 The first ever mention of this location can be traced back to the late 17th century where the place was referred to as “Checagou”.
+This post is brought to you by our friends at Orlando Voip Providers!

 The original word changed its original sense to Checagou as the 17th century passed on.
 My buddy over at pressure washing Duluth Ga is a huge Chicago history buff.
 The area was full of green and beauty with the streams crossing through the land.
 The area was first captured by the French in the late 17th century.